Fact-checked by the onlinepaydaynews.com editorial team

 Building a Payoff Plan Before Borrowing

-Before signing any loan agreement, seniors should identify the exact source of repayment funds — not just “next month’s check,” but which specific line item in the budget will absorb the payment.
+Before signing any loan agreement, seniors should identify the exact source of repayment funds.
+Not just “next month’s check,” but which specific line item in the budget will absorb the payment.
 If that line item requires cutting a prescription or a utility bill, the loan is already too large.
-Our analysis of payday loan rollover rules and required lender disclosures explains what lenders must tell you — and what to do when they don’t.
+Our analysis of payday loan rollover rules and required lender disclosures explains what lenders must tell you, and what to do when they don’t.

 Seniors who find themselves already in a rollover cycle have recourse.
 Filing a complaint with the CFPB or the state Attorney General’s consumer protection office can trigger investigations, and documented violations sometimes result in fee waivers.
 Learn more about choosing the right channel in our comparison of CFPB complaints versus state AG actions.